Timothy C. Hain, MD, • Most recent update: August 24, 2021

 Classification of Amblyopia Term(s) Mechanism Strabismic Associated with misalignment of eyes Anisometropic Difference in refraction between the two eyes, such as uncorrected hypermetropia or astigmatism Visual deprivation Lack of visual input -- such as from cataract Organic amblyopia A variety of disorders mainly involving the retina

 Amblyopia generally is considered when there is a difference of at least 2 lines on a visual acuity chart between the eyes.
 Ideally, one should use several visual acuity tests.
+Clues that a child has amblyopia can include tilting the head, squinting, closing one eye, or just misalignment of the eyes (strabismus).
+(Kates and Casey, 2021).

 In strabismic amblyopia, eccentric fixation is common.
 These patients do not assume central fixation when the fellow eye is covered, but the amblyopic eye remains more or less deviated.
 The literature suggests that this occurs in roughly 70% of strabismic amblyopes (Van Noorden, 1980).
 Eccentric fixation is rare in nonstrabismic amblyopes.